Sioux Center, Iowa: Sioux Center Wreaths Across America

 The tradition of laying wreaths to honor veterans during the holiday season began in 1992, when Morrill Worcester of Worcester Wreath Company (Harrington, Maine) was stuck with a number of extra wreaths at the close of the holiday season.
 Remembering a boyhood trip to Arlington National Cemetery, he donated 5,000 wreaths to be placed at the headstones of an older section of the cemetery.
 Worcester's action grew into a national movement.
 In 2006, Wreaths Across America was formed as a non-profit.
 Every year on a Saturday in December, more than 1,000 locations participate by laying wreaths out of remembrance and respect for America's servicemen and women.
 Each wreath is sponsored by individuals, organizations, or businesses.
 Each sponsorship lays one wreath in Memory Gardens.
-Currently, Aaron Van Beek serves as director of the Sioux Center program.